Across the Globe

 Concerns are commonly raised about renewable energy with regards to the carbon footprint in the actual production of turbines and solar panels.
 An environmental life-cycle assessment on 2 MW wind turbines was carried out, taking into account all aspects of the production cycle and continual maintenance of the turbine.
 It was found that these turbines offer a net benefit to carbon emissions after just five to eight months of operation.
 With an operation life of approximately 20 years, even turbines working at a low efficiency will provide clean, green power for the majority of their operation.

 Solar power has also been found to greatly reduce carbon emissions throughout its lifetime when compared to traditional fossil fuel energy generation.
 Similar life-cycle assessments have found panels offer a net benefit to carbon emissions depending on location after 1-6 years.
+These studies of course don't confirm the greenness of renewable energy, multiple studies would have to be carried out for that.
+But they do seem to dispel the myth that renewable energy is just as bad for the environment as fossil fuels.

 g CO2/kWh is a commonly used metric which allows for the comparison of the carbon footprints of different energy sources.
 It states the number of grammes of carbon dioxide emitted to produce one kWh of energy.